lbryio/lbry.com/content/faq/youtube-terms.md

 ### 5. YouTube Terms of Service and Google Privacy Policy

-If you participate in the YouTube Creator Program, you also agree to [YouTube's Terms of Service (https://www.youtube.com/t/terms)](https://www.youtube.com/t/terms) and <a [Google's Privacy Policy (https://www.google.com/policies/privacy)](http://www.google.com/policies/privacy).
+If you participate in the YouTube Creator Program, you also agree to [YouTube's Terms of Service (https://www.youtube.com/t/terms)](https://www.youtube.com/t/terms) and [Google's Privacy Policy (https://www.google.com/policies/privacy)](http://www.google.com/policies/privacy).

 To revoke LBRY's access to your YouTube account or manage your security preferences, please refer to your [Google Security and Permissions Page (https://security.google.com/settings/security/permissions)](https://security.google.com/settings/security/permissions).